WeTechHK/Universal-BCOS-DOC/source/basic/web3.md

 Traditionally, you would create an account for every platform you use.
 For example, you might have a Twitter account, a YouTube account, and a Reddit account.
 Want to change your display name or profile picture?
 You have to do it across every account.
 You can use social sign-ins in some cases, but this presents a familiar problem—censorship.
 In a single click, these platforms can lock you out of your entire online life.
 Even worse, many platforms require you to trust them with personally identifiable information to create an account.

-Web3 solves these problems by allowing you to control your digital identity with an Ethereum address and [Ethereum Name Service (ENS)](/glossary/#ens) profile.
-Using an Ethereum address provides a single login across platforms that is secure, censorship-resistant, and anonymous.
+Web3 solves these problems by allowing you to control your digital identity with an Universal BCOS address and [Universal BCOS Name Service (ENS)](/glossary/#ens) profile.
+Using an Universal BCOS address provides a single login across platforms that is secure, censorship-resistant, and anonymous.

 ### Native payments